 "Won't Get Fooled Again" contains an epic synthesizer riff.
-Actually, a synthesizer run through an organ.
+Actually, a Lowrey Berkshire Deluxe TBO-1 organ run through an EMS VCS3 synthesizer.

-"Funny Aneurysm" Moment: The line "Hope I die before I get old," in "My Generation", after the deaths of Keith Moon and John Entwistle.
-In another Flip Flop of God, Townshend took in the '90s to claiming that "oldness" is a state of mind, not a descriptor of physical age.
+The line "Hope I die before I get old," in "My Generation", after the deaths of Keith Moon and John Entwistle.
+In another Flip-Flop of God, Townshend took in The '90s to claiming that "oldness" is a state of mind, not a descriptor of physical age.

-"Baba O'Riley" and "Won't Get Fooled Again" where the among the first rock songs to feature synthesized patterns.
+"Baba O'Riley" and "Won't Get Fooled Again" were among the first rock songs to feature synthesized patterns.
 Now it's common in every pop song.

 The Who Sell Out: The idea of rock stars shilling for various products isn't as nearly as funny now as it was in 1967, since everybody does it nowadays.

-They Changed It, Now It Sucks: So very, very much with Live at Leeds.
+They Changed It, Now It Sucks!: So very, very much with Live at Leeds.
 Many see the whole point of the album as showing the Who in their raw, live form as the original LP did.
-The 1995 and 2001 re-releases gave us the whole concert, but with crackling noises removed, some of the vocals re-recorded, and the Tommy section moved to a separate disc.
+The 1995 and 2001 re-releases gave us the whole concert, but with crackling noises removed, some of the vocals re-recorded, and on the 2001 version, the Tommy section moved to a separate disc.